Aaron Jones Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Matchup vs. Chicago

-- Jones has averaged 45.9 rushing yards per game in his eight career matchups against the Bears, 11.6 fewer yards than his over/under in Sunday's game.
+- In his eight career matchups against the Bears, Jones averaged 45.9 rushing yards per game, 11.6 fewer yards than his over/under in Sunday's game.

-- In three of eight games versus the Bears Jones has rushed for a touchdown, and had multiple TDs in one of those three games.
+- Jones, in eight matchups against the Bears, has run for a TD three times (including multiple scores in one game).

-- In terms of defending against the run, the Bears are 23rd in the NFL, giving up 120.1 yards per game.
+- The Bears give up 120.1 yards per game on the ground, the NFL's 23rd-ranked rush defense.

 Recent Performances

-- Jones put together a 23-yard rushing performance in his Week 12 matchup with the Rams, carrying the ball 10 times.
+- In his Week 12 outing against the Rams, Jones carried the ball 10 times for 23 yards.

 Jones' Green Bay Teammates